xMartin/php-introduction/08_type_juggling.md

 Now, the comparison in `42 < 0` which is `false`.
 That's why the `echo` line wasn't executed.

-**This behaviour, called "type juggling", "type coercion" or "implicit typecasting" is one of the major sources of bugs, security flaws and code maintainability issues in PHP.
+**This behavior, called "type juggling", "type coercion" or "implicit typecasting" is one of the major sources of bugs, security flaws and code maintainability issues in PHP.
 It's usually a good idea to avoid it.**

 ## Avoiding type juggling